codingBeanie/electionGraphs/readme.md

 `parliamentSeats` = *(int, default = 120)* number of seats in parliament

 `percentageLimit` = *(int, default = 5)* threshold at which a party will not be considered when calculting seat distribution

+`thresholdPolitcalDistance` = *(int, default = 300)* defines a threshold for displaying possible coalitions.
+When the politcal distance in a mathmatical possible coalition is too high, it can be filtered

 `titleBarCoalitions` = *(str, default="Koalitionen")* adjusts title of bar graph with possible coalitions